NVIDIA/spark-rapids/CONTRIBUTING.md

 If you omit `-PjdkXY` the corresponding JDK profile will be activated implicitly based on the detected JDK version executing the Maven build.

+If you need to build with a JDK version that we do not test internally add `-Denforcer.skipRules=requireJavaVersion` to the Maven invocation.

 ### Building and Testing with ARM

 To build our project on ARM platform, please add `-Parm64` to your Maven commands.